In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 9. Linking strategy

-If the internet is a world map in virtual form, then links are the roads and flight paths that connect every piece of content on the web.
+If the internet is a global map, links are the roads that connect it.
+Use them intentionally.

-There are two types of links you should include in your web content:
+There are two types of links you should include:

-- Internal links, which lead to relevant areas within your website
+- Internal links, which lead to relevant pages within your site

-- External links, which lead to relevant content outside of your website
+- External links, which lead to relevant content outside your site

 10. No dark patterns